robang74/HARDN-XDR/README.md

 ## HARDN-XDR
 - **Our Goal**:
-  - Assist the open source community in building a Debian based **"GOLDEN IMAGE"** System, with Multi Architecture capabilities.
+  - Assist the open source community in building **Container and VM optimized** Debian based security hardening for **DISA/FEDHIVE compliance**, with Multi Architecture capabilities.
 - **Our Purpose**:
-  - To empower IT administrators and users with the tools they need to ensure endpoint security, optimize performance, and maintain compliance across their organization.
+  - To empower IT administrators with automated container and VM security hardening tools that ensure DISA compliance, optimize performance, and maintain regulatory standards across containerized and virtualized environments.
 - **What we have to offer**:
-  - A robust and secure endpoint management solution designed to simplify and enhance the management of devices in your network.
-  - Advanced features for monitoring, securing, and maintaining endpoints efficiently.
+  - A **container and VM-first** security hardening solution optimized for containerized workloads and virtual machines.
+  - Intelligent environment detection that applies appropriate security modules based on deployment context.
+  - **DISA/FEDHIVE compliance** focused hardening with performance optimization for container and VM environments.
   - `STIG` COMPLIANCE to align with the [Security Technical Information Guides](https://public.cyber.mil/stigs/) provided by the [DOD Cyber Exchange](https://public.cyber.mil/).
+  - Desktop compatibility maintained for traditional deployments.

 <br>